-The staff at Plenty Parklands are required by law to comply with various child safety reporting obligations.
+The staff at Plenty Parklands Primary School are required by law to comply with various child safety reporting obligations.
+For detailed information about each obligation, please refer to Identifying and Responding to All Forms of Abuse in Victorian Schools.

-At Plenty Parklands we also recognise the diversity of the children and young people at our school and take account of their individual needs and backgrounds when considering child safety.
+At Plenty Parklands Primary School we also recognise the diversity of the children and young people at our school and take account of their individual needs and backgrounds when considering child safety.